mtrevisan/HunLinter/README.md

 <a name="changelog"></a>
 ## Changelog
-<a name="changelog-1.10.1"></a>
+<a name="changelog-2.0.0"></a>
-### version 1.11.0 - 20200xxx
+### version 2.0.0 - 20200xxx
 - made update process stoppable
 - added a linter for thesaurus
 - added a menu to generate Dictionary FSA (used in [LanguageTools](https://languagetool.org/), for example)
-- fixed a bug on hyphenation: when the same rule is added (with different breakpoints), the old one is lost
+- fixed a bug on hyphenation: when the same rule is being added (with different breakpoints), the old one is being lost
 - substituted charting library
 - added undo/redo capabilities on input fields
 - completely revised thread management
 - fixed a nasty memory leak
+- reduced compiled size by ?% (? to )
-- reduced memory footprint by ?%
+- reduced memory footprint by ?% (? to 630M)
-- augmented speed-up by ?%
+- augmented speed-up by ?% (? to 2m27s)
 - various minor bugfixes and code revisions

 <a name="changelog-1.10.0"></a>